tao-l/CS262_replication/README.md

 1. At most 2 out of 5 servers crush.
 2. At most 2 out of 5 servers cannot connect to other servers due to network failures.
 (They can connect to the client but cannot serve the client because they cannot be the Leader.)
 3. Crushed server can be restarted.
-Even after 3 or more servers crush, as long as some servers are restarted so that 3 servers are running, our system can return to work.
+Even after 3 or more servers crush, as long as some servers are restarted so that 3 or more servers are running, our system can return to work.

 ## Design Decisions and Code Structure